andrewvc/avc-blog/_posts/2012-05-14-vertx-nodejs-on-ropes.md

 This model is great for large numbers of sockets and file descriptors, where it makes the best use of resources.
 However, it's very confusing and complicated when it comes to day to day business logic, where simple, blocking, threaded code is a welcome comfort.

-## A Note on Concurrent Programming In General
+## A Note on Concurrent Programming in General

 I would be remiss not to mention that concurrent programming is hard.
 Very hard, and nearly impossible to truly get right.
 It's easy to get lost in tools as a panacea, but the reality is, that modeling concurrent problems well, implementing concurrent systems correctly, requires discipline and skill that all programmers find themselves falling short on.